 Along with machine learning (ML) and artificial intelligence (AI), collective intelligence (CI) is among the new tech vocabulary sneaking into business-speak.
-As a concept ‘collective intelligence’ alludes to that two heads think better than one, that we are smarter together.
+As a concept, ‘collective intelligence’ alludes to that two heads think better than one, that we are smarter together.

 In truth, all the basics of people working and interacting together are important ingredients for collective intelligence.
-What is new is a technology and how it allows us to interact in direct and indirect ways.
+What is new is technology and how it allows us to interact in direct and indirect ways.
 The Internet and software systems allow groups of people to contribute to common problems that require our collective cognitive effort.

 All investment decisions – buying and selling of stocks - collectively translate into continuously updated stock prices (Hayek, 1945).

 This is collective intelligence in action.
-It even has a name in finance – the efficient market hypothesis – which posits that it is impossible to beat the market consistently because all current information is reflected in market prices (Fama, 1970).
+It even has a name in finance – the efficient market hypothesis – which posits that it is impossible to consistently beat the market because all current information is reflected in market prices (Fama, 1970).
 Technology now allows us to use the same market mechanism to predict, for example, who is becoming the next president in the USA (Wolfers and Zitzewitz, 2004).